gregRV/node_school_exercises/README.md

-# node_school_exercises
+# nodeschool

-run using the following:
+This repo contins the work to accompany the lessons found on [nodeschool.io](http://nodeschool.io/).

+Run lessons in the terminal using the following commands (after installing via npm):
+- `$ javascripting`
-- $ functional-javascript-workshop
+- `$ functional-javascript-workshop`